ESPN And Far-Left Media Trying To Reshape Sports, Jason Whitlock Claims

 You Won’t Believe How Many Sportswriters Voted For Donald Trump

-In an interview with the Sporting News, the journalist claimed that the far left seeks wants to detach sports culture from what he considers its traditional conservative values and move it in a liberal direction.
+In an interview with Sporting News, the journalist claimed that the far left seeks to detach sports culture from what he considers its traditional conservative values and move it in a liberal direction.
 “Sportswriting has moved far left.
 The entire media has moved far left,” he declared.

 The FS1 host also insisted that this progressive evolution is function of the outsized impact of social media, which has digitally replaced New York City as the epicenter of the media industry and the “hub” of liberalism.